Guidance for importers and exporters on which chemicals are controlled and how to comply with regulations on hazardous substances.

 - you’re a retailer and you’re supplying goods to the general public

 Safety data sheets are covered by the European Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) Regulation, as amended, and not as previously by CHIP 4 regulations.
-You can download the REACH information leaflet on safety data sheets from the Health & Safety Executive (HSE) website (PDF, 158KB).
+You can download the REACH information leaflet on safety data sheets from the Health and Safety Executive (HSE) website (PDF, 169KB).

 In addition, safety data sheets for substances must be revised so as to include classification and labelling information.
 For more information on the REACH amendments, you can download Commission Regulation (EU) No 453/2010 from the Europa website (PDF, 1.07MB).
 Safety data sheets for mixtures will only have to undergo parallel change as of 1 June 2015.
 However, you can introduce the changes now if you prefer to do so.